brosenberger/log2solr/README.md

 To run the test, please download a solr 4.9 instance (http://lucene.apache.org/solr/downloads.html) and run it locally.
 The needed schema file can be found in the test-resources of this project

 2015-03-12
+ * [R1] add interface for solr document enricher
  * initial version of a logback appender
- ** logs some basic information (message, formatted message, level and time)
+ ->  logs some basic information (message, formatted message, level and time)

 # Upcomming Requirements